Unminify picoCTF 2024 Solution

 This pipeline approach is a fundamental CTF and security research skill.
 Instead of manually reading through thousands of bytes of minified HTML, you let regex do the work.
 The same pattern applies to searching server responses, log files, and API output for sensitive information during penetration tests.

-If you redirect to a file and the output looks garbled with escape codes, add --color=none to grep; that flag suppresses ANSI color sequences, which only matter outside an interactive terminal.
+If you redirect to a file and the output looks garbled with escape codes, add --color=never to grep; that flag suppresses ANSI color sequences, which only matter outside an interactive terminal.
 Real CTF flags are often embedded inside HTML attribute values or JavaScript strings, so a tighter regex is sometimes needed if multiple matches collide on one line.

 Flag